 The best place to start acquaintance with the city is to visit Grand Maket, an outstanding private museum that represents Russia’s most noticeable landmarks.
 A giant model layout with a scale of 1:87 covers an area of 800 square meters.
 The world’s second-largest model layout after the Miniatur Wunderland in Hamburg, the museum is of particular interest for kids.
 Most of its small details are constantly moving and producing sounds.
 Small visitors are able to run trains, launch cable cars and spot animals in the vast Russian forests.
 There are both day and night modes in the museum, so the kids are able to observe the nightlife of railroads, factories, and small towns.
 While walking down the hallways, the visitors can see the employees making new small models and repairing the broken ones.

-Hidden in the quiet area of St. Petersburg’s city centre, New Holland Island is a nice and cosy place to rest with kids.
+Hidden in the quiet area of St. Petersburg’s city center, New Holland Island is a nice and cozy place to rest with kids.
 Once the lumber for ship-building established by Russia’s crucial emperor Peter the Great, the island was abandoned by the late XX century.
-Recent major reconstruction has converted it into a cultural centre with cosy cafes, small shops and a futuristic playground that recalls a giant frame of a ship.
+Recent major reconstruction has converted it into a cultural center with cozy cafes, small shops, and a futuristic playground that recalls a giant frame of a ship.
 In the main building of New Holland, a former naval prison called Bottle House, the visitors can find a market with designer goods for the smallest ones called Ptenci.

 Few people know that St. Petersburg hosts the planetarium with the world’s largest projection dome with 37 meters in diameter.
 Its building previously served as a gas holder and was partially destroyed during the siege of Leningrad, one of the most catastrophic events of World War II.
 However, nowadays the gas storage serves as a giant museum with exhibitions dedicated to space exploration, interactive rooms, and 40 powerful projectors able to reproduce the detailed picture of the night sky on the dome.
 To get the most of your visit, make sure to visit the 1.5-hour show in the Planetarium.